 In 2017 our business began to suffer.
 Our blog remained well followed, but those approaching us for help began to decrease.
 Our partnerships had become one-sided.
 What should we do?

 We asked ourselves: why were we in business?
 Not to make money (that was a result).
 Not to sell GIS.
 To solve problems using geotechnology?
 Absolutely.
 To educate and guide.
 Again yes.
 But that is not enough.
 Too general.
 Lacking focus.
 We started to look at ourselves.
 To explore our own fundamental values.
 Beyond the business.
 People and places we realised were both important to us.
 That meant our neighbours, both near and far, and our environment.
 Fragile, vulnerable, exploited, endangered were all words which resonated with us.
-Our why began slowly to become clear:
+The reason we existed slowly become clear:

 To safeguard people and places with geotechnology

-We saw three fundamental elements to this why and how statement:
+We saw three fundamental elements to this statement:

 1) Discover – Finding problems quickly